NGX123/tos/notes/info/memory.md

 ### Paging
 - Bullet points
 	* In x86 paging first 12 bits of addresses used in paging data structs(PML4 address in CR3, PDP address in PML4...) are used for flags.
 It is possible to use first 12 bits for flags because all addresses of pages and tables used for paging should be 4096 aligned , and all numbers that are divisible/aligned by 4096 have first 12 bits as zeros so they could just be discareded by CPU when using as an address and be used for flags
+	* Paging data structs could be allocated dynamically by the PMM because the size of each page is 4096 like the size of page frame allocated by the PMM
+	* All the page tables should be cleared(all bits set to 0) before they are used.
+The .bss section is nullified(all bits are set 0) before the program is loaded so the bootstrap tables are OK and can be used without cleaning

 ### Page Frame Allocation
 - **Allocation method** - frames pointer and bytemap pointer.
 Everything not marked as free in the memory map would be marked reserved(2) in the bytemap, everything that is free would be marked as free(0) and all the frames that were allocated by PMM would be marked as allocated(1)